 The US grid is changing from a largely patchwork system built to serve the needs of individual electric utility companies to essentially a national interconnected system, accommodating massive transfers of electrical energy among regions of the United States.
 The modernization of the grid includes electronic intelligence capabilities for power control purposes and operations monitoring.
 The "Smart Grid" is the name given to this evolving intelligent electric power network.
-Investments for smart grid modernization projects are estimated to cost \$350 billion to \$500 billion over the next twenty years (29).

-The growth in electric vehicles will require substantial build-out of high speed vehicle charging infrastructure across the country.
-The Center for America Progress estimates 330,000 new public fast charging outlets are needed to meet demand by 2025 costing a cumulative \$4.7 billion (30).

-In addition to major changes in physical infrastructure of the electricity value chain, business models are likely to significantly change.
-The business model of electric utilities is in a state of transformation due to rapidly changes, including demands for improved environmental performance, the expansion of distributed energy resources, a growing need for resiliency, new options to improve the performance of the grid, the advent of big data, and new expectations for customer choice.
+Investments for smart grid modernization projects are estimated to cost \$350 billion to \$500 billion over the next twenty years.28 The growth in electric vehicles will require substantial build-out of high speed vehicle charging infrastructure across the country.
+The Center for America Progress estimates 330,000 new public fast charging outlets are needed to meet demand by 2025 costing a cumulative \$4.7 billion.29 improved environmental performance, the expansion of distributed energy resources, a growing need for resiliency, new options to improve the performance of the grid, the advent of big data, and new expectations for customer choice.
 Organized electricity markets and balancing authorities will also be affected.
-The role of vertically-integrated electric power utilities and centrally-organized electricity markets (RTOs/ISOs) will also need to evolve (31).
-Additionally, the relative growth of the electricity sector and introduction of new technology is likely to bring new entrants, including the international major oil and gas companies.
+The role of vertically-integrated electric power utilities and centrally-organized electricity markets (RTOs/ISOs) will also need to evolve.30 Additionally, the rapid growth of the electricity sector and introduction of new technology is likely to bring new entrants, including the international major oil and gas companies.